 In 1983, Thielemans crossed over into pop, contributing to albums by Billy Joel and, the following year, Julian Lennon.
 The harmonica virtuoso returned to his jazz roots with his first visit to the Festival in 1986.

 He embarked on an international collaboration in 1992 with The Brasil Project, an album that united the artist with some of the country's top musicians.
 The recording was such a success that it was followed by a second volume the next year.
 Thielemans continued to navigate new soundscapes on the album East Coast West Coast before swinging by the Festival in 1995.

 His return was marked by a very special concert, which brought together the two giants of jazz harmonica: Thielemans and his childhood idol, Larry Adler.
 The latter, who rarely appeared outside his native England, treated festival-goers to a selection of Gershwin standards.
 Three years later, Thielemans made his third appearance at the Festival, this time taking the stage alongside jazz guitarist John Scofield.
-Audiences didn't have to wait long for an encore performance: He returned the following year.
+Alone on stage, he offered an exceptional interpretation of Ne me quitte pas by Jacques Brel, with whom he used to go to school.
+Audiences didn't have to wait long for an encore performance: he returned the following year.